Big River (musical)

 Big River: The Adventures of Huckleberry Finn is a musical with music and lyrics by Roger Miller, and a book by William Hauptman.

 Based on Mark Twain's classic 1884 novel, Adventures of Huckleberry Finn, it features music in the bluegrass and country styles in keeping with the setting of the novel.
-The 1985 Broadway production ran for more than 1,000 performances and it remained one of the few very successful American musicals in the mid-1980s among the emerging successes coming from Great Britain.
-Big River won 7 Tony Awards, including Best Musical.
+The 1985 Broadway production ran for more than 1,000 performances and remained one of the few very successful American musicals in the mid-1980s among the emerging successes coming from Great Britain.
+Big River won seven Tony Awards, including Best Musical.

 Productions

 The first productions were staged by the American Repertory Theater in Cambridge, Massachusetts, in February 1984 and at the La Jolla Playhouse in San Diego, California, from June through July 1984.

-The Broadway production, directed by Des McAnuff and choreographed by Janet Watson, opened on April 25, 1985 at the Eugene O'Neill Theatre, and closed on September 20, 1987, running for 1,005 performances.
-The cast featured René Auberjonois as The Duke, Bob Gunton as The King, John Goodman as Pap Finn, Daniel H. Jenkins as Huckleberry Finn, Ron Richardson as Jim, with Susan Browning, Gordon Connell as Mark Twain, Patti Cohenour, Jennifer Leigh Warren as Alice's Daughter and John Short.
+The Broadway production, directed by Des McAnuff and choreographed by Janet Watson, opened on April 25, 1985, at the Eugene O'Neill Theatre, and closed on September 20, 1987, running for 1,005 performances.
+The cast featured René Auberjonois as the Duke, Bob Gunton as the King, John Goodman as Pap Finn, Daniel H. Jenkins as Huckleberry Finn, and Ron Richardson as Jim, with Susan Browning, Gordon Connell as Mark Twain, Patti Cohenour, Jennifer Leigh Warren as Alice's Daughter, and John Short.

-A critically acclaimed revival, directed and choreographed by Jeff Calhoun, opened on Broadway on July 24, 2003 at the American Airlines Theatre, where it ran for 67 performances and 28 previews.
+A critically acclaimed revival, directed and choreographed by Jeff Calhoun, opened on Broadway on July 24, 2003, at the American Airlines Theatre, where it ran for 67 performances and 28 previews.
 This production, produced by the Roundabout Theatre Company and Deaf West Theatre, was notable in that it featured both deaf and hearing actors performing together.
 About half the characters, including the leading role of Huck, were played by deaf or hard-of-hearing performers.
 All dialogue and lyrics in the production were both spoken or sung and signed, making the production equally accessible to hearing and deaf audiences.
 The character of Mark Twain was expanded, so that the actor (Daniel H. Jenkins, who portrayed the role of Huck in the original Broadway cast) also provided the voice of Huck, portrayed by Tyrone Giordano, who is deaf.

 It was remounted for a U.S. tour, which ran from June 11, 2004, to May 31, 2005, and included most of the Broadway cast, and was nominated for several regional awards.
-A production ran at Ford's Theatre in Washington D.C. from March 18 to June 4, 2005.
+A production ran at Ford's Theatre in Washington, DC, from March 18 to June 4, 2005.

-Goodspeed Musicals staged a production of the musical at the East Haddam, Connecticut theater.
+Goodspeed Musicals staged a production of the musical at the East Haddam, Connecticut, theater.
 The production was directed by Rob Ruggiero and ran from September 26 to November 29, 2008.

 The Encores! staged concert opened on February 8, 2017, and ran to February 12, 2017.
-The production was directed by Lear deBessonet and starred Kyle Scatliffe as Jim, Nicholas Barasch as Huckleberry Finn, Christopher Sieber as the Duke, Lauren Worsham as Mary Jane Wilkes and David Pittu as The King.
+The production was directed by Lear deBessonet and starred Kyle Scatliffe as Jim, Nicholas Barasch as Huckleberry Finn, Christopher Sieber as the Duke, Lauren Worsham as Mary Jane Wilkes, and David Pittu as the King.